moebiussurfing/ofxWindowApp/README.md

 > [!CAUTION]
-> I have noticed many problems when reloading the window size and position settings. this seems to be due to errors in `GLFW` or `OF` related to the size of the top edge of the window.
+> I have noticed many problems when reloading the window size and position settings.
+This seems to be due to errors in `GLFW` or `OF` related to the size of the bar of the window.
 These problems also appear when using many screens with different resolutions and repositioning.
+Usually main monitor works fine and other ones could differ between sessions...

 ## FEATURES